ujjwalpandeyjava/NodeProjects/README.md

 # NodeProjects

-## Simple server with node and in-build modules.
+## Simple server with in-build node modules

 > Server - Only Node - No Express

-## Serer with express to fasten up the production.
+## Serer with express

 > server_with_express

-## Socket.io example to work realtime and get instant details.
+## Socket.io example to work realtime and get instant details

 > Socket.io example